IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 	# unzip payara-5.2022.3.zip
 	# mv payara5 /usr/local

+If nexus.payara.fish is ever down for maintenance, Payara distributions are also available from https://repo1.maven.org/maven2/fish/payara/distributions/payara/

 If you intend to install and run Payara under a service account (and we hope you do), chown -R the Payara hierarchy to root to protect it but give the service account access to the below directories:

 - Set service account permissions::